The Three Graces (Canova): Versions of the piece

-John Russell, the 6th Duke of Bedford, commissioned a version of the now famous work.
+John Russell, 6th Duke of Bedford, commissioned a version of the now famous work.
 He had visited Canova's studio in Rome in 1814 and had been immensely impressed by a carving of the Graces which Canova produced for the Empress Josephine.
 When the Empress died in May of the same year he offered to purchase the completed piece, but was unsuccessful as Josephine's son Eugène claimed it (his son Maximilian brought it to St. Petersburg, where it can now be found in the Hermitage Museum).
 Undeterred, the Duke commissioned another version for himself.

 The sculpting process began in 1814 and was completed in 1817.
 In 1819 it was installed at the Duke's residence in Woburn Abbey.
 Canova travelled to England to supervise its installation, choosing to display it on a pedestal adapted from a marble plinth with a rotating top.
 This item is now owned jointly by the Victoria and Albert Museum and the National Galleries of Scotland, and is alternately displayed at each.

 The version in the Hermitage is carved from veined marble and has a square pillar behind the left-hand figure (Euphrosyne).
 The Woburn Abbey version is carved from white marble and has a round pillar, and the central figure (Aglaea) has a slightly broader waist.

 By the time he received the Duke's commission, Canova had already enjoyed an illustrious sculpting career.
 Born in the Italian province of Treviso in 1757, he was educated by his grandfather and his artistic talent was quickly noticed, especially by a senator, Giovanni Falieri, who introduced him to the sculptor Torretto.
 Torretto took Canova as apprentice for two years.